-On Windows 10, every hard drive will eventually start experiencing errors and other problems, whether it is a traditional mechanical hard drive (HDD) or Solid-State Drive (SSD).
+On Windows 10, every hard drive will eventually start experiencing errors and other problems, whether it’s a traditional mechanical hard drive (HDD) or Solid-State Drive (SSD).
 And the issues will always vary.
-For example, Windows 10 may stop recognizing the storage.
+For instance, Windows 10 may stop recognizing the drive.
 You may notice strange behaviors like a particular app locking up.
-You may encounter problems upgrading to a new version of Windows and other issues.
+You may encounter problems upgrading to a new version of the operating system and other issues.

 Whatever the problem might be, even if you are not sure it is a drive-related issue, you can use the built-in “Check Disk” tool to resolve many common problems.

-- Fix hard drive errors on Windows 10 with Control Panel
+- Fix hard drive errors on Windows 10 from Control Panel

-- Fix hard drive errors on Windows 10 with Command Prompt
+- Fix hard drive errors on Windows 10 from Command Prompt

-Fix hard drive errors on Windows 10 with Control Panel
+Fix hard drive errors on Windows 10 from Control Panel

-If you’re experiencing hard drive problems, you can use the Check Disk tool on Windows 10 to fix most errors.
+If the hard drive is experiencing problems, you can use the Check Disk tool on Windows 10 to fix the most common errors.

-To fix drive errors with the Control Panel error checking tool, use these steps:
+To fix drive errors from Control Panel on Windows 10, use these steps:

 Open File Explorer on Windows 10.